 - Prominence refers to how ‘well-known’ a business is.
 That’s determined based on the information Google knows about the company from across the internet, including links, articles, and directories.
-For example, famous hotels, landmarks, or well-known name brands are more likely to be prominent in local search results
+For example, famous hotels, landmarks, or well-known name brands are more likely to be prominent in local search results.

 Google uses a combination of various factors to identify the most relevant search results for a user’s query.
 These factors include the content on a website, the user’s location, and the website’s overall authority.
-For instance, Google’s algorithms may prioritize a business located further away from a user’s location if it is more likely to provide accurate information.
+For instance, Google’s algorithms may prioritize a business farther away from a user’s location if it is more likely to provide accurate information.

 While you cannot control all these factors, you can take specific steps to improve your business’s chances of appearing in the Google Map Pack.
 Here are some easy and effective ways to optimize your online presence and provide Google with accurate information: